Metal Gear (mecha): Metal Gear EXCELSUS

 Appearing in Metal Gear Rising: Revengeance, Metal Gear EXCELSUS is one of the largest Metal Gears to feature in the series.
 The unit appears to be modeled by crabs or arachnids, with its front legs doubling as retractable blades that can alternately be used to crush or cut its way through armor, buildings, or the earth itself.
 It is also armed with two cannons mounted on its "head" that fire-directed bursts of super-heated plasma and have a division of Gekko units on board.
 The unit has a spherical cockpit that is mounted on a gyroscope; however, due to the system's limited physical control, the machine's arsenal, and its full range of movement, only nanomachine-implanted pilots can operate it.
+Unlike other Metal Gears, it lacks any nuclear armaments.

 Metal Gear EXCELSUS was developed by AT Corp during 2016 after small-scale Unmanned Gears proved to be no longer effective once cyborg tech began to advance.
 Its name is derived from Brontosaurus excelsus, an extinct species of quadruped sauropod dinosaurs and a member of the family Diplodocidae, with "excelsus" meaning "high" or "lofty," hence its name.
 Unlike previous units, Metal Gear EXCELSUS was purely designed for asymmetrical warfare, capable of causing collateral damage without breaking stride.
 The unit possesses sheer firepower and durability at the cost of its combat capabilities.
 In 2018, Raiden encounters a Metal Gear EXCELSUS unit at the Shabhazabad Air Base in Pakistan, piloted by Colorado senator and presidential candidate Steven Armstrong.
 The mecha bore Desperado's emblem on its frame, which Armstrong used with the intention to frame Desperado for the attack, as part of his plan to ensure the war economy's revitalization and to win any subsequent election in a landslide, with his connections to the PMCs.
 Doktor speculates that if Armstrong's plan succeeds, "herds" of EXCELSI (Note: A term referring to multiple Metal Gear EXCELSUS units.) would be used to crush Pakistan's FATA.
 Raiden battles and eventually defeats EXCELSUS by ripping off one of its blades and using it to strike and destroy the Metal Gear by the head.
 After the battle, Armstrong exited its cockpit and used his nanomachines to engage Raiden in a long and grueling fight that further tore down the wrecked mecha.